solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 To do this, we'll be creating a new endpoint for a transaction request that builds a transaction for invoking an Anchor program on Devnet.
-This program has been made specifically for this "scavenger hunt" app and has two instructions:
+This program has been made specifically for this "scavenger hunt" application and has two instructions:
 `initialize` and `check_in`.
 The `initialize` instruction is used to set up the user's state, while the `check_in` instruction is used to record a check-in at a location in the scavenger hunt.
 We won't be making any changes to the program in